 As one of the oldest and most respected “takings” law firms in Texas, Barron, Adler, Clough & Oddo, LLP has a long and distinguished history of representing clients in eminent domain, statutory condemnation, inverse condemnation and regulatory takings cases.
-For over 30 years, our Texas condemnation lawyers have almost exclusively represented landowners who are facing a condemnation or the taking of their property.
+For more than 35 years, our Texas condemnation lawyers have almost exclusively represented landowners who are facing a condemnation or the taking of their property.
 The Texas condemnation attorneys at Barron, Adler, Clough & Oddo, LLP have helped countless clients throughout the state of Texas fight for their property rights against an unwanted or unfair taking and obtain the maximum compensation possible after the government seizes or otherwise takes their property for public use.

 Barron, Adler, Clough & Oddo, LLP’s Beginnings